bhavnathacker/JetUserProfile/README.md

  Here, the state of Button click (isClicked) toggles each time button is clicked.

- UI for Vertical List - "showing profiles" is driven by State of Button.
+ UI for Vertical List - "Showing profiles" is driven by State of Button.